lop-Louis/go-to-docs/docs/monthly-release.md

 2. Run `pnpm run docs:guard` and fix red failures.
 3. Refresh analytics + labs: `pnpm run analytics:snapshot` and rerun the relevant labs (`pnpm run labs` or Quick-Run/Proof Run) so `reports/labs.json` is current.
 4. Update `ops/releases/YYYY-MM/manifest.json`, then run `pnpm run state:build` to regenerate `ops/releases/YYYY-MM/index.md` and `docs/state/index.md`.
-5. Update the [Receipts](./receipts/index.md) entry for the month using the snapshot values and link back to the release bundle.
+5. Update the manifest `metrics` block with the adoption, quality, and credibility summary for the month so the State ledger reflects the human-friendly view.

 ## Release Manifest Template